abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 a certain type of person, identifying with a role or believing that our goal is to become something different, improved, efficient, or whatever.
 These are the two extremes.
-So we can reflect on this and ask ourselves, *Is our practice moving in the direction of cessation and peace?
+So we can reflect on this and ask ourselves, *Is my practice moving in the direction of cessation and peace?
 Or is it moving toward the world of the senses or becoming?*

 We can bring mindfulness and attention to this inquiry so as to see the direction of our practice.
 Once we see this direction clearly, we can